CABLE353/SetupOS/README.md

 ## Extra Things To Note ##

-The Windows 11 Automated Setup keystrokes every mouse click for you.
-Please note that if anything is touched during this part of the process, it WILL put those keystrokes where you don't want them and there is NO WAY TO STOP IT as far as my knowledge takes me.
-You don't have to touch the Client PC again _until_ it boots the OOBE(Out Of Box Experience) setup options _after_ Windows installs(like keyboard layout & waiting for the Church Support user to automatically login).
+The Windows 11 Automated Setup keystrokes every mouse click for you & **_deletes the previous OS_** to do a clean install.
+If you don't want to do a clean install, then don't run the Windows 11 Automated Setup.
+Please note that if anything is touched during this part of the process, it WILL put those keystrokes where you don't want them and there is NO WAY to stop it(like ctrl+C works for .bat files) as far as my knowledge takes me.
+You don't have to touch the Client PC again _until_ it boots to the OOBE(Out Of Box Experience) setup options _after_ Windows installs(like keyboard layout, picking a network, & checking for updates).

-The seccond option available (Automated DiskPart) is for mass wiping Surplus PC's.
+The 2nd option available (Automated DiskPart) is for mass wiping any PC's that you might have to do for whatever reason.

 The 3rd option allows you to go through the Windows 11 setup settings manually if you need to.